Mortgage Retention: How does it work?

 What about full or 100% retention?

-In more extreme cases lenders can impose a 100% retention meaning that they won’t release any of the funds until the identified problems are fully resolved.
+In more extreme cases, lenders can impose a 100% retention, meaning that they will not release any of the funds until the identified problems are fully resolved.
 This proposal is usually issued pending a report by a structural engineer.

-Full retention is not very common and will tend to happen when a property has multiple significant defects or is deemed completely uninhabitable in its present condition.
-Many buyers choose to withdraw their application at this stage, however an alternative option is to renegotiate the purchase price with the seller.
+Full retention is not very common and tends to happen when a property has multiple significant defects or is deemed completely uninhabitable in its present condition.
+Many buyers choose to withdraw their application at this stage; however, an alternative option is to renegotiate the purchase price with the seller.

-Occasionally buyers do decide to proceed with an offer contingent on a full mortgage retention, but this is extremely risky unless they have substantial funds to cover not only the cost of repairs but ideally the cost of buying the property out right if they are not carried out to the lender’s satisfaction.
+Occasionally, buyers do decide to proceed with an offer contingent on full mortgage retention, but this is extremely risky unless they have substantial funds to cover not only the cost of repairs but, ideally, the cost of buying the property outright if they are not carried out to the lender’s satisfaction.
 Legal advice is essential in this situation.

 What kind of issues can lead to mortgage retention?

-Different lenders will have their own ideas about what constitutes a serious structural issue, so if one refuses to release all funds at once it is possible that another lender will agree to it.
+Different lenders will have their ideas about what constitutes a serious structural issue, so if one refuses to release all funds simultaneously, another lender may agree.
 On the other hand, a different lender may view the same defects as too serious and not make you an offer at all.

 • Damp and mould